History of Wrocław: People's Republic of Poland

-In the summer of 1945, the city had a predominately German population who were expelled to one of the two post-war German states between 1945 and 1949.
+In the summer of 1945, the city had a predominantly German population who were expelled in accordance with the Potsdam Agreement to one of the two post-war German states between 1945 and 1949.
 However, as was the case with other Lower Silesian cities, a considerable German presence remained in Wrocław until the late 1950s; the city's last German school closed in 1963.
 The population of Wrocław was soon increased by the resettlement of Poles forming part of postwar repatriation of Poles (1944–1946) (75%) as well as the forced deportations from Polish lands annexed by the Soviet Union in the east (25%) including from cities such as Lwów (now Lviv, Ukraine), Stanisławów (now Ivano-Frankivsk, Ukraine), Wilno (now Vilnius, Lithuania), and Grodno (now Hrodna, Belarus).
+In the 1950s Greeks, refugees of the Greek Civil War, also settled in the city.

 After the destruction during the Siege of Breslau, the city was further destroyed by vandalism, fire, and the razing and dismantling of factories, and material assets by the Soviet Union.
 The economic potential of the city was decreased to 40% of the prewar situation.

 Wroclaw was further weakened by the so-called Szaber, which transferred goods to Central Poland, and the campaign "bricks for Warsaw" by the Polish government ten years later, which provided reconstruction material for the levelled Old Town of the Polish capital.
 This loss of historic structures was irreversible and the consequences are still visible today.

 The rebuilding of the town was characterized by a mix of polonization and degermanization, which led to reconstruction and destruction.
 Gothic architecture was painstakingly restored, while testimonies of later eras were often neglected or destroyed.
+For example, even as late as in the 1970s, Stucco elements from the Baroque were chiseled off in some of the town's churches according to the ideologically enforced return to the allegedly original Piast state.
 The process of degermanization also included the removal and destruction of almost all German non-religious monuments, and the elimination of inscriptions, even centuries-old epitaphs and in churches.
 Between 1970 and 1972 all non-Jewish German cemeteries were destroyed.

 Tower blocks were massively constructed both in the city and around it, e.g. Kozanów housing estate.

 In 1964, the Monument to the Lwów Professors massacred by the Germans in 1941, was unveiled.

+In 1973, city limits were greatly expanded by including the settlements of Jarnołtów, Jerzmanowo, Osiniec, Strachowice, Kłokoczyce, Lipa Piotrowska, Marszowice, Mokra, Polanowice, Rędzin, Świniary, Widawa and Żar as new neighborhoods.